-Noah is a rugby player who is trying his hand at playing gridiron in the United States.
+Noah sends money to FijiNoah is a rugby player who is trying his hand at playing football in the United States.
 While he works part-time and learns the ropes of American football, Noah does his best to save up as much money as he can to send to his parents in Suva, Fiji.
-Instead of sending the money via his bank and accepting the dismal exchange rate they offer, Noah compares two money transfer companies to see which will offer him a better deal when he sends $1,000 to Fiji.
+Many banks don’t deal with exotic currencies, so Noah compares two money transfer companies to get the best deal to send $1,000 to Fiji.

 |Money transfer company 1||Money transfer company 2|